TristanWebber/garage_monitor/esp_bare_c/README.md

 make erase-flash clean build flash
 ```

 ...and there's a LED flashing on/off over a 1 second cycle.
-A cool proof of concept, but just a starting point.
+It's a small reward for all that work setting up our bare metal environment, but it's visual proof that our own instructions are being executed on the chip, from scratch.
 Let's push through and explore how to read from a GPIO and work with tasks and interrupts.

 ## GPIO read and logging